Jim Williams (militia leader): York County Klan

-In February 1871, Williams and local preacher Elias Hill met with local Ku Klux Klan leaders including James Rufus Bratton to negotiate the safety of blacks in the community.
-These negotiations were not successful, and around February 12, eight black men were killed by 500 to 700 whites in black gowns with masks, and was followed by nightly Klan raids for months.
-Bratton was the nephew of Williams' former owner, Samuel Rainey, and was a former surgeon in the Confederate Army.
+In February 1871, Williams and local preacher Elias Hill met with local Ku Klux Klan leaders including James Rufus Bratton to negotiate the safety of Black people in the community.
+These negotiations were not successful, and around February 12, eight Black men were killed by 500 to 700 whites in black gowns with masks, and was followed by nightly Klan raids for months.
+Bratton was the nephew of Williams' former enslaver, Samuel Rainey, and was a former surgeon in the Confederate Army.

 During this time, some local whites claimed Williams had threatened to kill local whites and that Williams' militia was stockpiling weapons.
 It was also claimed that Williams claimed to desire to rape white women if he could.
 Bratton also claimed that Williams and his militia were responsible for a rash of fires at white-owned properties.